Best Cavity Back Irons for 2023 (Buyer’s Guide)

 What’s the difference between cast and forged cavity back irons?

-Cast cavity back irons are typically found in game-improvement irons that most amateurs golfers play.
+Cast cavity back irons are typically found in game improvement irons that most amateurs golfers play.
 These irons offer better balance, perimeter weighting, and forgiveness to give inexperienced players better consistency with each shot.
-The purpose of cast cavity back irons is to help the golfer get the ball into the air with ease for extended carry and maximum distance.

 Golf irons can last for several years with routine maintenance.
 Periodic cleaning of the face and grooves can provide optimum spin and clean contact.